Frogman7/SimpleAutoDiscovery/README.md

 ### Client
 #### Create Server Information class
 You can either use the base implementation of ServerInformation which once instantiated will provide you with the raw data returned by the server in bytes.

-However I'd advise that you create your own implementation of the ServerInformation class based on your needs.
+However I'd advise that you create your own implementation of the ServerInformation class based on your needs like this example
 ```csharp
 // Custom Server Information inheriting from ServerInformationBase
 public class CustomServerInfo : ServerInformationBase